-The aquatic component of NEON samples organisms and performs field observations to identify and quantify indicators of change in stream, river and shallow lake ecosystems.
-Data will be gathered via in situ sensors (AIS) and analyses performed on samples collected through manual field collections (AOS).
-These activities will take place across the observatory network at 34 aquatic sites.
-NEON will utilize a maximum of 1 km of a stream reach (Fig. 4) or an entire lake (Fig. 5), plus a 15 m buffer zone from each streambank or lake edge.
-All instrumentation is located and measurements are made within these buffers, as illustrated in Figures 4 and 5.
+The aquatic component of NEON collects data to identify and quantify indicators of change in stream, river, and shallow lake ecosystems, as well as shallow groundwater wells.
+Data is gathered via in situ sensors as part of the Aquatic Instrument Systems (AIS) and samples collected through manual field activities as part of the Aquatic Observational Sampling (AOS).
+These activities take place across the observatory network at 34 aquatic sites (24 wadeable streams, 3 rivers, and 7 lakes), within a 1 km stream/river reach (Figure 4) or an entire lake (Figure 5), plus a 15 m buffer zone from each streambank or lake edge.
+Shallow groundwater wells are also located within a 200 m zone of impact.
+All instrumentation is located and measurements are made within these buffers and zones, as illustrated in Figure 5.

-The aquatic suite consists of chemical measurements of surface and shallow ground water (e.g., dissolved oxygen, pH, conductivity, DOM, chlorophyll and nutrient levels) physical measurements (e.g. lake and stream morphology, water and air temperature, wind speed and direction) and the diversity and distribution of algae, microbes, aquatic plants, invertebrates and fish.
+The aquatic sampling consists of chemical measurements of surface water (via grab samples of general water chemistry, nutrients, stable isotopes, and greenhouse gases, as well as sensor based measurements of dissolved oxygen, pH, conductivity, fDOM, turbidity, chlorophyll and nitrate), physical measurements (e.g., stream and river discharge, lake bathymetry and stream morphology, water and air temperature, wind speed and direction) and the diversity and distribution of algae, microbes, aquatic plants, invertebrates, and fish.
+Additionally, shallow groundwater wells are sampled for general chemistry, nutrients, and stable isotopes of water, while continuously monitoring conductivity, temperature, and level.